grafana/plugin-tools/docusaurus/docs/ci.md

 title: Continuous Integration
 ---

 Automate your development process to minimize errors and make it faster and more cost-efficient.
-Use the Continuous Integration (CI) features of the Grafana `create-plugin` tool to help automate your development process.
+The `create-plugin` tool helps you to configure your GitHub actions workflows to help automate your development process.

 ## The CI workflow